 Osmia’s Naked Body fragrance-free formula blends Coconut Oil that has gone through a series of processes called fractionation allowing it to maintain its liquid state at room temperature, be lightweight as well as easily absorbent into the skin with a number of other skin-beneficial oils.
 These include Jojoba Oil (technically a wax similar to sebum the skin’s oil), antioxidant-rich Rosehip Oil (Oleic–13.9%, Linoleic–44.1%) as well as the healing Evening Primrose Oil 8.4% Oleic Acid, 74% linoleic).
 The easily absorbent body oil is also made without skin irritants like sulfates, parabens, and phthalates.

-High levels of oleic acid make oils richer and heavier, which allow the skin to seal in more moisture.
-These antioxidant-rich oils generally work well for dry or more mature skin types as well as during the colder months of the year.
+High levels of oleic acid make oils richer and heavier, which allows the skin to seal in more moisture.
+These antioxidant-rich oils generally work well for dry or mature skin types.
+They’re also a great investment during the colder, dryer months of the year.

 Eminence Apricot Body Oil $29

-This cult favorite body oil is organic and contains a mixture of oils inclusive of those extracted Apricot Kernels (Oleic – 62-76%, Linoleic 19-33%) as well as Jojoba seeds (Oleic – 5–15%, Linoleic – 5–8%).
-The formula also contains powerful Seabuckthorn and Pomegranate oils that are known for there regenerative benefits as well as Vitamin E to nourish.
+This cult-favorite body oil is organic and contains a mixture of oils inclusive of those extracted Apricot Kernels (Oleic – 62-76%, Linoleic 19-33%) as well as Jojoba seeds (Oleic – 5–15%, Linoleic – 5–8%).
+The formula also contains powerful Seabuckthorn and Pomegranate oils that are known for their regenerative benefits as well as Vitamin E to nourish.

 African Botanics Marula Firming Botanical Body Oil $90